aleksei-berezkin/typique/README.md

 ### Supported file types

 A file type is supported given it's open on the TypeScript server and contains a TypeScript syntax.
-If the file type is not supported, you can still import styles from another file.
-Examples:

 - `.ts`, `.tsx`, `.mts` are supported natively
 - `.vue` files are supported as long as your IDE uses the official [Vue TypeScript plugin](https://github.com/vuejs/language-tools/tree/master/packages/typescript-plugin), which is the case for VS Code.